|

 Reading Group (8 seminars per term, 3 terms per year; in-depth discussion of a classic monograph or essay volume)

-Spring 2002-Winter 2003: Philosophy of Language Reading Group (organized by M. Sprevak, A. Gelfert and C. McLeish).
+Spring 2002-Winter 2003: Philosophy of Language Reading Group (organized by M. Sprevak, C. McLeish, and A. Gelfert).
 (Books discussed include Blackburn: Spreading the Word, Field: Truth and the Absence of Fact, Moore (ed.): Meaning and Reference, and The Blackwell Companion to the Philosophy of Language)

 Humboldt University, Berlin